An Innovative 3D Testing Ecosystem

 This technique can be used for a wide range of applications in materials research and component testing to analyze the static and dynamic behaviors of specimens.
 The full-field strain map generated by the DIC algorithm is commonly used to replace strain gauges and other traditional sensors for simulation (FEA) validation.

 The GOM Suite software is used to analyze the high-resolution images captured by our various measurement systems, including ARAMIS, TRITOP, and ARGUS.
-Features such as reference points, contrast lines, and adapters are determined quickly and accurately and displayed in the software including the calculated 3D coordinates.
+Features such as reference points, contrast lines, and adapters are determined quickly and accurately.
+They are displayed in the software, including the calculated 3D coordinates.
 Measure and inspect not only small components but also larger parts like fuselage, trains, ships, and wind power units.

 The basic software functions include capturing measurement points and processing them to model 3D point clouds as well as monitoring image quality.
 Tools such as CAD data import, the import of measurement plans, alignment, point deviations from CAD, calipers, angles and diameters, vector fields, GD&T analysis and reporting are available for the purpose of quality control and results analysis.

 The local coordinate system in the software makes it possible to perform local or drawing-based evaluations.
 Hence, the dimensioning within a coordinate system is possible, standardized GD&T position analysis can be combined easily with local coordinate analysis in the same reference system and complex alignment strategies can be implemented.
-The local coordinate systems also form the basis for 6DoF analysis.
+The local coordinate systems also form the basis for six degrees of freedom analysis.

 A timeline integrated in the graphical interface supports the management of multi-stage projects, for example in statistical process control (SPC) and deformation analysis.